Wait—what did he just say?

 Your go-to shopping destination just got a little better!
 You can stock up on a nice selection of DVDs with Portuguese audio and optional subtitles.
 Just watch for regional restrictions before you purchase to make sure that you can use them at home.

-Some of the most readily available options are Disney movies.
+On Amazon, you can search for your favorite movies to check if they’re available.
 For instance, you might enjoy “Monstros S.A.” (“Monsters, Inc.”), which features Brazilian Portuguese audio and optional subtitles in English and/or Portuguese.
-Similarly, Portuguese students can enjoy the Brazilian edition of (the original) “Aladdin,” which offers similar language options.
+Similarly, Portuguese students can check out “Aladdin,” and explore similar subtitle options.

 One of the easiest ways to find subtitled movies in Portuguese on Amazon is to search “Brazilian subtitled” or “Brazilian edition movie.”